isofit/isofit/README.rst

 This quick start presumes that you have an installation of the MODTRAN 6.0 radiative transfer model.
 This is the preferred radiative transfer option if available, though we have also included an interface to the open source LibRadTran RT code.
 Other open source options and neural network emulators will be integrated in the future.

-1. Configure your environment with the variables ISOFIT_BASE pointing to the base checkout directory of ISOFIT, and also MODTRAN_DIR pointing to the base MODTRAN 6.0 directory.
+1. Configure your environment with the variable MODTRAN_DIR pointing to the base MODTRAN 6.0 directory.

 2. Run the following code